 Other Credit Cards from Comenity Bank

-In addition to retail store cards, Comenity Bank provides consumers with specialty credit cards of other types as well.
-For medical purchases, you can choose from a selection of medical-related cards.
-Some purchases can be eligible for deferred interest while other cards can help finance elective health-related procedures.
+In addition to retail credit cards, Comenity provides consumers with specialty credit cards of other types.
+For example, you can choose from a selection of medical-related cards for medical purchases.
+In addition, some purchases can be eligible for deferred interest, while other cards can help finance elective health-related procedures.

-Your Tuition Solution credit card helps to pay for private school and other educational costs.
-There are also credit cards for certain auto manufacturers like Lexus and Toyota, as well as hotel cards from Red Roof Inn and Westgate Resorts.
+Your Tuition Solution credit card helps pay for private school and other educational costs.
+Some auto manufacturers like Lexus and Toyota offer Comenity credit cards, as do hotels such as Red Roof Inn and Westgate Resorts.

 Here’s the complete list: